not-empty/taurus-aws-maestro/README.md

 * `DEBUG_MODE=1` prints extra logs.
 * Set `SAVE_DB_HISTORY=0` to disable DB writes.
 * For offline tests, set all drivers to `file` and edit `./fake_data/*`.
+* You can pass an slack webhook url to receive important actions.

 ---